Timinator2000/PySkillz-Contributor-Manual/markdowns/01 - making contributions/03 - project structure.md

-# Step 2: Explore the Project Structure
+# Explore the Project Structure

 Now that you’ve cloned the repository, let’s take a tour of the main folders and files you see: